2000–01 Chicago Bulls season

 The 2000–01 Chicago Bulls season was the 35th season for the Chicago Bulls in the National Basketball Association.
-The Bulls received the fourth overall pick in the 2000 NBA draft, and selected power forward Marcus Fizer out of Iowa State University, and also selected center Chris Mihm from the University of Texas at Austin with the seventh overall pick; however, Mihm was soon traded to the Cleveland Cavaliers in exchange for shooting guard, and top draft pick Jamal Crawford from the University of Michigan.
+The Bulls received the fourth overall pick in the 2000 NBA draft, and selected power forward Marcus Fizer out of Iowa State University, and also selected center Chris Mihm from the University of Texas at Austin with the seventh overall pick; however, Mihm was soon traded to the Cleveland Cavaliers in exchange for rookie shooting guard, and first-round draft pick Jamal Crawford from the University of Michigan.
 During the off-season, the team signed free agents Ron Mercer, Brad Miller and Bryce Drew.

-The Bulls continued to struggle losing 24 of their first 27 games of the regular season, then later holding a 6–42 record at the All-Star break, as the team finished in last place in the Central Division with a league-worst record of 15 wins and 67 losses, which was also their worst record in franchise history.
+With the addition of Mercer, Miller, Fizer and Crawford, the Bulls continued to struggle losing 24 of their first 27 games of the regular season, and later on held a 6–42 record at the All-Star break.
+The team finished in last place in the Central Division with a league-worst 15–67 record, which was also their worst record in franchise history.

-Second-year star Elton Brand led the team with 20.1 points, 10.1 rebounds and 1.6 blocks per game, while Mercer averaged 19.7 points and 1.3 steals per game, and second-year forward Ron Artest provided the team with 11.9 points and 3.0 steals per game.
-In addition, Fizer averaged 9.5 points and 4.3 rebounds per game off the bench, and was named to the NBA All-Rookie Second Team, while Fred Hoiberg contributed 9.1 points and 1.3 steals per game, Miller provided with 8.9 points and 7.4 rebounds per game, and Drew contributed 6.3 points and 3.9 assists per game.
+Second-year star Elton Brand averaged 20.1 points, 10.1 rebounds and 1.6 blocks per game, while Mercer averaged 19.7 points and 1.3 steals per game, and second-year forward Ron Artest provided the team with 11.9 points and 2.0 steals per game.
+In addition, Fizer averaged 9.5 points and 4.3 rebounds per game, and was named to the NBA All-Rookie Second Team, while Fred Hoiberg contributed 9.1 points, 3.6 assists and 1.3 steals per game, and led the Bulls with 103 three-point field goals, Miller provided with 8.9 points and 7.4 rebounds per game, and Drew contributed 6.3 points and 3.9 assists per game.
+Meanwhile, rookie point guard, and second-round draft pick Khalid El-Amin averaged 6.3 points and 2.9 steals per game, but was released to free agency in March, Crawford contributed 4.6 points per game, but only shot .352 in field-goal percentage, and second-year forward Michael Ruffin provided with 2.6 points and 5.8 rebounds per game.